 Whether it’s pressure to get your “summer bod” or to burn off the festive pounds - dieting (restricting calorie intake) is endorsed all year round.

 But why is that?
-Possibly because 95% of dieters regain their weight back.
+Possibly because a large proportion of dieters regain their weight back.
 Cue the vicious cycle of weight loss and weight gain.
 So if diets don’t work for weight loss - how else do they impact our health?